-- On the Edit tab, in the Snapping group, click the drop-down arrow, and enable the following snap agents.
+- On the ribbon, click the Edit tab.
+In the Snapping group, click the drop-down arrow, and enable one or more of the following snap agents:

-- Enable Edge to snap to inferred line extensions displayed as solid constraint lines.
+Snap to inferred line extensions displayed as straight lines.

-- Enable Point to snap to inferred perpendicular intersections displayed as small constraint squares.
+Snap to inferred perpendicular intersections displayed as squares.

-- Enable Vertex to snap to inferred radial intersections displayed as intersecting constraint lines.
+Snap to inferred distance radial intersections displayed as circles.

-- Click a line or polygon feature template and click the map to create the first vertex.
+- Click the map to create a vertex.